Back to overview

 Send a brief email thanking the recruiter for your placement/mini-pupillage/work experience.
 Add a personal touch along the lines of how you think the experience has helped you at the outset of your career and what you most enjoyed.
 You may also like to connect with people you worked with on LinkedIn.

 It may be worth jotting down some thoughts and impressions of the experience to focus your mind.
-This will allow you at interview to talk about how it helped in terms of your future plans and overall knowledge of the legal profession.
+At interview, this will allow you to talk about how it helped in terms of your future plans and overall knowledge of the legal profession.